 There may be a situation in which a police officer is not available because of your location or other reasons.
-Reasons the Police May Not Come to the Scene of the Accident
+Here are some reasons the police may not come to the scene of the accident:

 - In some states, the police are not required to go to the scene of an accident if the property damage value is too low.
 If you are concerned about injuries or other issues, make the police aware when you call it in.
 Having more information about what happened can help them decide if they will come anyway.

 - The police may make the decision not to come if there are no injuries.

 - If there is a public emergency or disaster underway, they may not be able to make it to the scene of the accident.

 You should always make a call to the police on the scene and let them decide.
 If you are in a situation where the police do not come to the scene of the accident, then make sure you document the accident and damages thoroughly.

 If the police tell you they can not make it to the accident, then ask them what you should do, and make sure you take all the information necessary using a car accident form or information checklist.
 Also take the name of the person you spoke to when reporting the accident, in case you need it later in court or for a settlement.

 - Find witnesses, if possible.

 - Write down, take pictures or make an audio or video recording (with your phone) of the damages, location and the third party or witness versions of what happened at the scene if possible.

 - File your police report as soon as you can and give the police officer the information you collected.